prikhi/AcornAccounting/docs/source/specs/design/usecases.rst

     }

-Budgeters may access the Profit & Loss for a specific date range in the current year through the :ref:`Profit & Loss Reports <PL Reports>`.
+Budgeters may access the Profit & Loss for a specific date range in the current year through the :ref:`Profit & Loss Reports <Profit and Loss Report Page Design>`.
 They may reference the historical Balances for Asset, Liability and Equity Accounts and the historical Profit & Loss amounts for Income and Expense Accounts via the :ref:`Account History Page`.

 Budgeters can view an overview of all Events via the :ref:`Event Reports Page
-<Event Reports>` which shows information such as each Event's location and Net
+<Event Report Page Design>` which shows information such as each Event's location and Net
 Profit.